-It’s that time of the year when our logo wears Santa’s cap, and I can’t help but ask, “where did the year go?”
+It’s that time of the year when our logo wears Santa’s cap, and we can’t help but ask, “where did the year go?”

-So, I came up with this strategy that would help anyone maximize any year.
-It’s simply: Start Your Year Early… In fact, start your 2020 NOW!
+So, we came up with this strategy that would help anyone maximize any year.

-Why wait till the 1st of January when you can be at your best from today?
+There is really no point to wait till the 1st of January when you can be at your best from December.

 … as BJ Fogg has said, “Design beats willpower.”
 Anytime.
 Everytime. @funmie_adebayoTweet

-Speaking from experience (the Naija way), ”2020 will come now, and we will all set goals; then some people won’t finish ‘booting’ till like February ☺”
+Moreover, from experience (and as our county people would say), ”the new year will come now, and we will all set goals; then some people won’t finish ‘booting’ till like February” (sic).

 Resolutions rely on willpower.
 They fail because, according to the title of Benjamin P. Hardy on the subject, Willpower Doesn’t Work!!! @funmie_adebayoTweet